sjqtentacles/cti_interview_assessment/README.md

 * Start a new virtualenv and install the packages from requirements.txt (assuming python 2.7)

 * Install MySQL locally (I used version 5.7)

+* Setup a local mysql db user "ctiuser" with pass "ctipass" and a database named "cti" to keep it simple.
+These credentials are already put in `db.config.json` so you can change it if necessary, but again, just for simplicity.
+Normally the file would be put into gitignore, but doesn't matter for this project.